-Schools are permitted to search students under the Education and Inspections Act 2006 and DfE Guidance for Schools on Searching, Screening and Confiscation (February 2014).
+Schools are permitted to search students under the Education and Inspections Act 2006 and Department for Education (DFE) guidance on Searching, Screening and Confiscation - Advice for Headteachers, School Staff and Governing Bodies (July 2022).

 The Headteacher can authorise a search of students or their possessions (including bags and lockers) without consent if there are reasonable grounds for doing so.
 However, in the rare occasions where designated staff search a student, the student is always asked to comply first, to give consent and help staff in their search.